 In 1997 I had a dream that set me on the path of learning The Three Principles.
-In this dream I learned that happiness and peace are the most natural expressions of who we are at the core.
+In this dream I learned that peace and happiness are the most natural things in the world.
+It is who or what we are at the core.
 It is our nature.
 It is only our imaginations that get in the way.
-When we relax and clear this thinking in the moment, our problems do not exist and we can reveal a more beautiful feeling: our innate health and purity of mind.
+When we relax and this thinking clears in the moment, our problems do not exist and we can reveal a more beautiful feeling: our innate health and purity of mind.
 There are no words for it.
 It exists before the activity of the mind and words.

-In the early 90’s had been seeing a traditional psychotherapist (psychodynamic, family therapist, etc.), and had gotten frustrated with what seemed to be an endless circular game: we’d go over problems and situations, suggest reasons from the past or due to personal psychology, and skills to try.
-Though occasionally I felt some brief lifting of the heavy feelings, they’d be back again, and I’d go back to spend yet more time and money and be the same troubled person or feeling again.
+In the early 90’s had been seeing a traditional psychotherapist (meaning it was based on psychodynamic, family therapy models) for anxiety, depression, work and relationship stresses (and so forth – I see now it’s “unhappiness” and always has one root!), and had gotten frustrated with what seemed to be an endless circular game: we’d go over problems and situations, she would suggest reasons from the past or due to personal psychology, and skills to try.
+Though occasionally I felt some brief lifting of the heavy feelings, they’d be back again, and I’d go back to spend yet more time and money, and be the same troubled person or feeling the same feelings again.
 It was a fragile sense of health and being, if any.
 After expressing this frustration one day, she suggested I look into cognitive behavioral therapy, and mentioned the name Ellis.

 I searched and found a book by Albert Ellis on Rational Emotive Therapy.
 What a revelation that was!: not because of the exercises of working on thoughts (thoughts can hard to know in retrospect or be aware of if unconscious, takes effort to find and undo, and the technique wears out quickly), but because it was the first time I heard that thought creates feeling!
 What a tremendous, liberating insight!
 A huge lightbulb went off.
 Why had she not told me this!?
 All this money and time spent on therapy and she could have said it years ago.